Nishikujō Station

 Nishikujō Station (西九条駅, Nishikujō-eki) is a railway station located in Konohana-ku, Osaka, Japan.
 It is served by the Osaka Loop Line and the Sakurajima Line (JR Yumesaki Line) owned by West Japan Railway Company (JR West) as well as the Hanshin Namba Line owned by Hanshin Electric Railway.

 JR West

 At Nishikujō Station, regardless of the train type, through trains to/from the Osaka Loop Line and Sakurajima Line trains arrive and depart from center platforms 2 and 3 (there are two platforms on either side of a single central track).
 Also, some Osaka-bound trains depart from the Loop Line clockwise-bound platform and some Sakurajima-bound trains from the Loop Line counterclockwise platform.

 Station layout

 There are two island platforms with three tracks elevated.

 Adjacent stations

 History

-Station numbering was introduced in March 2018 with Noda being assigned station numbers JR-O14 for the Osaka Loop Line and JR-P14 for the Sakurajima Line.
+Station numbering was introduced in March 2018 with Nishikujo being assigned station numbers JR-O14 for the Osaka Loop Line and JR-P14 for the Sakurajima Line.